 Reginald later married and had a daughter before emigrating to Australia.
 He appears to have travelled alone and it is unclear whether his family joined him there later.

 J. Brown(e) (9533) served in 2 DLI.
 He enlisted in September 1914 and was discharged in March 1919.
 Little is known about this soldier except for the fact he was awarded the Silver War Badge, the Victory Medal, the British War Medal and the 1914 Star.

-More details can be found at http://www.durham.gov.uk/article/10652/Appeal-for-help-to-find-First-World-War-graffiti-soldiers.
-Members of the public who have any more information about these soldiers are urged to contact Durham County Record Office by calling 03000 267 619 or emailing email@example.com.
+Members of the public who have any more information about these soldiers are urged to contact Durham County Record Office by calling 03000 267 619 or emailing [email protected].